AdrienVannson/doreisa-internship/report/report.typ

 We developed two partitioning strategies:

  - *Random partitioning.* Each task is randomly assigned to a scheduling actor, subject to the constraint that the resulting partition is balanced: the sizes of the subsets differ by at most one.
-This strategy doesn't try to minimize the number of _cut edges_, that is the number of edges connecting two vertices in different components.
+This strategy does not try to minimize the number of _cut edges_, that is the number of edges connecting two vertices in different components.
   #figure(
     image("resources/random-partitioning.png", width: 60%),
     caption: [Random task graph partitioning],